yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 ```
 cd *path to data*
 ```
-Next, if you are working in a cluster, make sure to load the anaconda module (adjust accordingly to which version you are using)
+Next, if you are working in a cluster, make sure to load the anaconda module (adjust accordingly to which version you are using):

 ```
 module load anaconda3/2023.09-0